epicweb-dev/react-component-testing-with-vitest/README.md

 ## Prerequisites

-You don't have to have any prior experience with Vitest or Vitest Broweser Mode to complete this workshop.
+You don't have to have any prior experience with Vitest or Vitest Browser Mode to complete this workshop.

 - **A basic experience with TypeScript is required.**